-- Expense.
-Because insulin pens cost slightly more than syringes (about $30 - $40 a pen), many insurance companies won't cover the cost.
+Expense.
+Insulin pens cost slightly more than syringes (about $30 - $40 a pen).
+Many insurance companies won't cover the cost.

-An insulin pump is a device that's about the same size as a pager.
-You wear it on your belt or in a pocket, and it delivers a steady stream of insulin to your body 24 hours a day through a needle attached to a flexible plastic tube.
+This device is about the size of a pager.
+You wear it on your belt or in a pocket.
+It delivers a steady stream of insulin to your body 24 hours a day through a needle attached to a flexible plastic tube.
 Whenever you eat, you press a button on the pump to give yourself an extra boost of insulin, called a bolus.

 The pump is an option for people with type 1 diabetes who haven't reached their target blood sugar level using other delivery methods.
-It's also a good option for people with diabetes that have very active lifestyles.
-It's not clear whether people with type 2 diabetes benefit from using a pump.
+Also, one large study concluded that the insulin pump is a safe and valuable treatment option for those with poorly controlled blood sugar, despite multiple daily insulin injections.
+It's also a good option for people with diabetes who have very active lifestyles.

-- Ease of use.
-You'll no longer have to give yourself injections of insulin throughout the day--the pump will do it for you automatically.
+Easy to use.
+When you use a pump, you won't have to give yourself injections throughout the day.
+The pump delivers insulin to you automatically.
 You can also eat whenever you choose.